 - Contact Hours: There are approximately 40 contact hours per week, Monday - Friday.
 Hours vary with clinical rotation or assignment to assure experience and learning of as many procedures as possible.
 Some assignments begin as early as 6:00am while others begin at 9:00am.
-Selected weeks of the Rapid Response Laboratory clinical rotation include assignment on the PM shift, beginning at 2:30pm.
+Selected weeks of the Core Laboratory clinical rotation include assignment on the PM shift, beginning at 2:30pm.

 - Absence Days: Five (5) absence days is the MAXIMUM allowed.
 More than five (5) absences during the program are considered excessive and may lead to counseling and/or disciplinary action up to dismissal from the Program.
 The five absence days are intended to be used for illnesses and emergencies.
 However, if the intern does not use the entire 5 days for these purposes, up to two (2) days may be utilized as scheduled personal days.
 These days should be scheduled at least two weeks in advance and approved by the appropriate clinical coordinator and Program Officials.